Last Updated 17 August 2021

 - advertising requirements for a job.
 Employment agencies, qualifying bodies and some trade unions are also forbidden to discriminate on the basis of sex, marital status or pregnancy (ss 14–19)

 - training and promotion applying to partnerships of six people or more in relation to dealings between partners and invitations to become partners

-The Sex Discrimination Act also deals with sexual harassment in the workforce.
+The Sex Discrimination Act also deals with sexual harassment including in the workforce.
 Sexual harassment is broadly defined to include an unwelcome sexual advance, an unwelcome request for sexual favours or other unwelcome conduct of a sexual nature, which can include statements (oral or written) of a sexual nature.
 It occurs when a reasonable person would have anticipated in the circumstances that the person harassed would be offended, humiliated or intimidated (s 28A Sex Discrimination Act).

-If male co-workers make continual comments about a woman’s sex life, and she is told not to be a stirrer when she complains to her employer, she can lodge a complaint if she is offended, humiliated or intimidated.
 The courts have found that ‘work’ is to be given a broad interpretation and can include situations such as staff accommodation quarters and work-related conferences.